semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

   * Use the resolved template file instead of a hardwired or path-string-based template.
   * Inject the stylesheet via `<link>` tag referencing the resolved CSS asset.
-* Ensure the engine can be configured per-node by altering Operational/Inheritable configs, not by tweaking code.
+* Ensure the engine can be configured per-knop by altering Operational/Inheritable configs, not by tweaking code.

 #### T3.4 Offline bundling of `sflo-platform-defaults`

 * Introduce a build step that:

   * Pulls a tagged commit of `sflo-platform-defaults`.
-  * Produces a snapshot bundle:
+  * Produces a version bundle:

     * `platform-defaults.bundle.jsonld` (RDF dataset of the mesh),
     * A copy of the `_assets` tree under a known directory inside the platform distribution.